mam1/Pcon/README.md

 Because the command processor is implemented by a state machine there is a lot of flexibility in they way tokens can be entered.
 Entering a '?' will display the current state of the command fsm and a list of commands and tokens (INT for a integer and STR for a quoted string) that are valid in that state.
 Tokens can be entered individually or strung together.
 If the fsm requires additional information a prompt will be displayed, however the main loop will not wait for input.

-This image will display if you ope the file directly Pcon/state\ diagram/Slide1.png
+This image will display if you open the file directly (Pcon/state\ diagram/Slide1.png)

 ![Command Procssor FSM](/Users/mam1/Git/Pcon/state\ diagram/Slide1.PNG?raw=true)

 ####Schedules: